Kontinuation/sedona/docs/api/sql/Raster-operators.md

 +---+---+--------------------+
 ```

-## Raster to Map Algebra operators
+## Raster to Map Algebra Operators

 To bridge the gap between the raster and map algebra worlds, the following operators are provided.
 These operators convert a raster to a map algebra object.
 The map algebra object can then be used with the map algebra operators described in the next section.